xlhuang37/STOR566-Final/README.md

 # STOR566-Final

-This is the final project of class STOR566
+This is the final project of Group 10 in the class STOR566